-Table 22: Basic requirements on th he systems as based on MSC 1/Circ 1430 and MSC 1/Circ 1271 Table 22.
-Dasic requirements on th ie systemis as based on WIGC.
-1/CIIC.
-1430 and WIGC .
-1/0110.12/1.
+Table 22: Basic requirements on the systems as s based on MSC.1/Circ.1430 and MSC.1/Circ.1271.
+Table 22.
+Dasic requirements on the systems as

 15.3 Number of sections and number of nozzles

 Table 23 shows the sections, sections lengths and number of nozzles for the current water spray system ('drencher') installation on the RoPax reference ship.
 This information was used for the cost estimation, irrespective of the system type.